JonathanGawrych/ScratchWork/README.md

 ### CoincidentalLifetimeManagement

 A small demo of what I call Coincidental Lifetime Management&trade;.
 This is when a developer sets up a system that has some smart pointers and some raw pointers.
 By mixing the two, or worse - introducing race conditions, you can build a fragile framework where slight changes to code might cause everything to crumble.
 This demonstrates some of those fragile issues.

+### CompileTimeArraySplit

+Arrays that haven't decade to their pointer type carry their length during compile time.
+If we wanted to modify that array length, we need to interesting casts in order to do so.
+This shows off a couple of compile time operations on array, such as shrinking the array by one, or spliting into two parts (with even/odd handling).